QiufangMa/template-mechanism/draft-ma-netmod-YANG-template.md

 ## Different Levels of Templates

-The configuration templates may be at different levels, depending on where it is used and maintained.
+The configuration templates may be defined at different levels, depending on where it is used and maintained.
 For exmaple, A network-level template maintained by the software-defined networking (SDN) {{?RFC7149}} {{?RFC7426}} controller defines configuration that may be shared